Skip to main content

 Book your free ticket

-You will also be able to see our Civitas Londinum map, one of the earliest representations of London.
+You can see our Civitas Londinum map, one of the earliest representations of London.
 This was printed in the early seventeenth century and gives us a rich visual record of the London Shakespeare knew.

 engraving of William Shakespeare, who has a bald forehead, hair at the side, beard and moustache and an earring.